Secret Headquarters: Production

-Secret Headquarters was announced on May 6, 2021, when it was reported that Henry Joost and Ariel Schulman would direct the film for Paramount Pictures and would also work on the current draft for the project with Josh Koenigsberg from an original idea by Christopher Yost.
-In May 2021, Owen Wilson was cast in an undisclosed role.
-Principal photography began in Atlanta, Georgia on May 25, 2021.
+Secret Headquarters was announced in January 2021, when it was reported that Henry Joost and Ariel Schulman would direct the film for Paramount Pictures and would also work on the current draft for the project with Josh Koenigsberg from an original idea by Christopher Yost.
+In May, Owen Wilson was cast in an undisclosed role.
+Principal photography began in Atlanta, Georgia on May 25.
 In June, Michael Peña, Walker Scobell, Momona Tamada, Keith L. Williams, Abby James Witherspoon, and Kezii Curtis were all announced as part of the cast.
-In July 2021, Jesse Williams joined the cast as the villain.
+In July, Jesse Williams joined the cast as the villain.
 Lorne Balfe composed the score.

 Release

 Secret Headquarters was released on Paramount+ on August 12, 2022.
-It was originally scheduled to be released in theaters on August 5, 2022 before moving to streaming on the same date.
+It was originally scheduled to be released in theaters on August 5, 2022, before moving to streaming on the same date.
 The film's red carpet premiere took place at the Signature Theater in New York City on August 8, 2022.

+Home media

+Secret Headquarters was released on Blu-ray and DVD on December 20, 2022.